Sifa171/helpershift/gitlab-all-in-one-omnibus/README.md

 prometheus['monitor_kubernetes'] = false;
 ```
 Otherwise prometheus complains constantly that it can't read a list of nodes - and there is no way that this "container" gets cluster wide rights :D
 If you ever switch to a propper installation of Gitlab you should think about integrating this into your Prometheus which already monitors your OpenShift.
+The file dc.gitlab-omnibus-prometheus.yaml shows the annotations you need to let OpenShift collect the metrics from Gitlab.
+You need to get the metrics token from Gitlab once its running here: https://gitlab.example.com/admin/health_check

 If you want to use an edge terminating https route in OpenShift you need to specify an external_url with https and configure nginx to listen without https.
 ```